JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `kotlinApiVersion`
 {#verifyPluginProjectConfiguration-kotlinApiVersion}

-The `apiVersion` property value of `compileKotlin.kotlinOptions` defined in the build script.
+Specifies the `apiVersion` property value of `compileKotlin.kotlinOptions` defined in the build script.

 {style="narrow"}
 Type